reinitd/oneko-desktop/README.md

 Made this to practice and get into C++. \
 `src/dist` has an executable, so you don't have to build from scratch.

+## UPDATE Aug.
+20, 2024
+Ok got another star, rewriting this.
+Will probably use raylib.

 ### UPDATE Aug.
 16, 2024
 Why are people forking and using this 😭. \
 If this gets another fork or star, I might come back and rewrite this project.